-If you own a painting (either oil or watercolor) by Charles Partridge Adams, I will appreciate your contacting me at for a data sheet to fill out, or you can print out the data sheet in pdf format (You will need the free Acrobat Reader available from Adobe.)
+If you own a painting (either oil or watercolor) by Charles Partridge Adams, I will appreciate your contacting me at firstname.lastname@example.org for a data sheet to fill out, or you can click here to print out the data sheet in pdf format.

 I will also appreciate your mentioning this project to anyone else you know who has (or who might have, or who might know someone who has) a painting by Adams.

-All information forms and correspondence will be held in strictest confidence.
-Upon completion of the catalog, or cessation of the project for any reason, all information and materials gathered will be donated to the Denver Art Museum, with the stipulation that this confidentiality be continued.
+All information forms and correspondence will be confidential.
+Upon completion of the catalog, or cessation of the project for any reason, all information and materials gathered will be donated to the Estes Park Museum, with the stipulation that this confidentiality be continued.

-For my catalog raisonné documentation, I prefer a medium quality jpeg scan, taken without flash.
-Flash introduces a lot of reflection and distortion; some suggestions for taking good photos without flash are given below.>
+For my catalog raisonné documentation, I prefer a medium or high resolution jpeg scan, taken without flash.
+Flash introduces a lot of reflection and distortion; some suggestions for taking good photos without flash are provided below.

-For a watercolor, photos are best in full, direct sunlight, but you have to have your camera ready ahead of time and be very quick, because if you take more than a minute or two, the sun may heat the painting rapidly, and distill moisture out of the paper, which will condense on the underside of the glass, particularly if the air is cool.
+For a watercolor, photos are best in full, direct sunlight, but with the camera in shade, to avoid reflection from the camera.
+Have your camera ready ahead of time and be quick, because if you take more than a minute or two, the sun may heat the painting rapidly, and distill moisture out of the paper, which may condense on the underside of the glass, particularly if the air is cool.
 At the first hint of any condensation, put the painting back inside out of the sun, face down, and wait an hour or two for the condensation to evaporate back into the paper.